Tung Oil for Butcher Block Countertops

 Can tung oil be used on existing finishes?

-Tung oil works best on bare wood.
-Remove any old finish before application for best results.
+No — tung oil works on bare wood only.
+Remove any existing finish before application.

 How often should I reapply tung oil on my butcher block?

-Reapply tung oil every 6-12 months or when the surface appears dry and dull.
+Every 6-12 months for regularly used surfaces, or when the surface looks dry and has lost its sheen.